Gibbs measures for foliated bundles with negatively curved leaves: Introduction

 \section{Introduction}

-Ergodic theory is often presented as the statistical study of the long term behaviour of dynamical systems.
-In simpler terms, one could say that it is the study of measures that they leave invariant.
+Ergodic theory of flows and diffeomorphisms is the statistical study of the long term behaviour of their trajectories.
+By Birkhoff's theorem it is the study of their invariant measures.
 In the present work, we will study the statistical, or ergodic, behaviour of the leaves of a foliation.
-The first difficulty we will have to face is that invariant measures for foliations exist in fact very rarely.
+The first difficulty we face is that invariant measures for foliations exist in fact very rarely.
 In order to overcome this difficulty, we have to search for natural candidates describing where a leaf spends most of its time.

-A classical tool that has been developped in 1983 by Garnett \cite{Gar} are the \emph{harmonic measures}.
+An important step in the development of the theory was Garnett's introduction of \emph{harmonic measures} in 1983 (see \cite{Gar}).
 These measures describe the behaviour of Brownian paths tangent to the leaves of a foliation in the sense that they are invariant by a \emph{leafwise heat diffusion} operator.
-But in a manifold with a possibly very complicated topology such as is a leaf of a foliation, there may be other natural ways to go to infinity.

-Let us introduce the main object of our study.
-Consider a fiber bundle $\Pi:M\to B$ whose fiber $X$ is a compact manifold and whose base is a closed Riemannian manifold $B$.
-Assume that there is a foliation $\F$ transverse to the bundle and lift the Riemannian metric of $B$ on the leaves via $\Pi$.
-The data $(\Pi,M,B,X,\F)$ is called a \emph{foliated bundle}, is said to be \emph{parametrized} by the metric of $B$, and can be realized as by \emph{suspension} of a representation $\rho:\pi_1(M)\to\dif(X)$ called the holonomy representation.
-When $X=\C\PP^1$ and when the holonomy is projective (i.e. the image $\rho(\pi_1(B))\dans PSL_2(\C)$), we will talk about a \emph{projective foliated bundle}.
+But leaves of a foliation of dimension $\geq 2$ may have a very complicated topology.
+Thus there could be other natural ways to visit the leaves than following Brownian paths.
+We will restrict our discussion to the context where the leaves are negatively curved and transverse to a fiber bundle.
+Before stating our goals and results, let us introduce the main characters of the present paper.